mikitex70/zdisk/README.md

 The behaviour of the `zdisk` script can be changed with environment variables or changing the relative `/etc/conf.d/zdisk` configuration file.

-The available variable are (default values are shown):
+The available variables are (default values are shown):

 ```bash
     # Where to mount the persistent compressed ramdisk